shushruthareddy123/Dean-and-David-PL-Analysis/README.md

 CSVs and it's also what the dashboard's "Manager's note" displays.
-Only summary statistics (revenue, margins, top/bottom items, etc.) are sent to the API — never raw row-level sales data  keeping the prompt small and, if this is later pointed at real restaurant data limiting what's exposed to a third party API.
+Only summary statistics (revenue, margins, top/bottom items, etc.) are sent to the API — never raw row-level sales data  keeping the prompt small and if this is later pointed at real restaurant data limiting what's exposed to a third party API.

-**No API key?** `run_analysis.py` automatically falls back to a static, template based narrative so the project still runs end-to-end without requiring paid API access  the LLM step is an enhancement layer not a hard dependency.
+**No API key?** `run_analysis.py` automatically falls back to a static template based narrative so the project still runs end-to-end without requiring paid API access  the LLM step is an enhancement layer not a hard dependency.